Vladiik124/Vladiik124/README.md

 # ✨ About me
     - Learning about offensive security
-    - Currently grinding cybersecurity for IDF
+    - Currently grinding projects and certs for IDF
+    - In high school

 #📓 Currently learning:
 <p align="left">